shilangyu/uni-notes/masters/cryptography_and_security/diffie_hellman.md

 ## non-deterministic encryption

 Ciphertext space is larger than plaintext space.
-Encryption is probabilistic, description is deterministic.
+Encryption is probabilistic, decryption is deterministic.

 ## semi-static-DH public key encryption